We’re reader-supported; we may earn a commission from links in this article.

-I remember looking out my window one day with a huge thunderstorm outside and this thought crossed my mind: “do birds actually get hit by lightning?”
-I was initially curious about this so I went to do a little online research and here’s what I found:
+I remember looking out my window one day with a huge thunderstorm outside, and this thought crossed my mind: “Do birds get hit by lightning?”

 Birds do get hit by lightning and are often killed by it.
 Birds that have been hit in the past include geese, blackbirds, starlings, cowbirds, owls, and even pelicans.
 However, these cases are rare as most birds do not take flight in the rain or in a thunderstorm due to the low barometric pressure.

 Bird Lightning Strikes Are Uncommon

 Bird populations, like most animals, can sense that a thunderstorm is coming due to the changes in air pressure.